All Episodes

 They don't understand anything.

-There's no possibility of understanding, they have no idea how to conceptualize.
+They have no idea how to conceptualize.

-What I meant by oracle, and I don't believe I use that term in the book, but I did in a press release.
+What I meant by Oracle, and I don't believe I use that term in the book, but I did in a press release.

-Um it's been going on for quite a while.
+And it's been going on for quite a while.

-These machines, part of their training process, and it's all according to Alan Turing's paper, 1950 paper, on uh computing machinery and intelligence, he redefines intelligence to make it nothing more than imitation.
+These machines, part of their training process, and it's all according to Alan Turing's paper, 1950 paper on computing machinery and intelligence.

-And his whole uh uh proposal was that if we can create a machine that a human interrogator can't tell if he's talking to a person or a machine, then who are we to say it's not intelligence?
+And his whole proposal was that if we can create a machine that a human interrogator can't tell if he's talking to a person or a machine, then who are we to say it's not intelligence?

 That's why it's a bad test, right?

-That's true, if they consider it at all.
+If they consider it at all.

-And it was to actually basically reject Thomas Aquinas' substantial unity, where the, you know, this is after the Reformation and half of the Christian world walked away from the church and all the institutions of higher learning, which by the way were all universities, which is Greek word, uh Catholic is the Greek word for university.
+And it was to actually basically reject Thomas Aquinas's substantial unity, where the, you know, this is after the Reformation and half of the Christian world walked away from the church.

 Oh, they were all Catholic.

-And that was a huge mortal, seemingly mortal injury to the Western world, along with the Eastern schism in the 10th century.
+And that was a huge, mortal, seemingly mortal injury to the Western world, along with the Eastern schism in the 10th century.

 They rejected scholastic philosophy, saying it was just about big words and great for intellectuals at cocktail parties, but it never gave us anything tangible.